BatthulaVinay/EV-population/README.md

 ## 📂 Dataset
 - The dataset contains information on the EV population, including make, model, battery capacity, location, and more.
-- Source: *(Mention dataset source if applicable)*

 ## 🔧 Installation
-To run this project, you need Python and Jupyter Notebook installed.
+To run this project, you need to install Python and Jupyter Notebook.
 Follow these steps:

 1. Clone the repository:
    ```bash